yenjungchen80108/yenjungchen80108/README.md

 **`Frontend Developer`**

 A Front-end developer with hands-on skills in developing enterprise software application in a wide range of tools and technologies.
 Living and working in Taipei, Taiwan.
-Passionate about learning and development with a desire to apply skills on a development team, eager to solve complex problem and find ways to increase user efficiency.
+Passionate about learning and development with a desire to apply skills on a development team.

    <p align="left">
       <a href="https://github.com/yenjungchen80108?tab=followers">